system76/docs/content/launch_2-firmware-update.md

 ---
 title: Manual steps to update firmware on Launch and Launch Heavy keyboards
 description: >
-  Launch firmware before version 0.12.20 will need these manual steps to make sure they can reliably upgrade firmware with `fwupd`
+  Launch firmware before version 0.12.20 requires these steps to upgrade firmware with `fwupd`
 keywords:
   - Firmware
   - Open Firmware